peterling7710/BCHPython1/README.md

 Welcome to TRSM Bootcamp for Python 1, provided by the BCH

-To donwload the content, click on the green link button ‘Clone or download’ and then click ‘Download’
+To download the content, click on the green link button ‘Clone or download’ and then click ‘Download’

 Please feel free to ask questions, or let us know if you're having any issues getting set up